tamouse/OLD-art.tamouse.org/_posts/2015-09-02-flowers-in-a-frame.markdown

 ---
 This is a copy of a painting (who I cannot remember right now -- remember to find out next week in class) from one of her books.

-It is supposed to give a *trome l'oeil* impression that the flowers are both inside *and* outside the frame, but I kind of botched that up and all the flowers appear in front of the frame.
+It is supposed to give a *trompe l'oeil* impression that the flowers are both inside *and* outside the frame, but I kind of botched that up and all the flowers appear in front of the frame.

 Still, I'm pretty pleased with how things worked out with it.